scrapinghub/number-parser/README.rst

 Parsing a fraction
 ------------------

-Converting a fractional number written in words to it's corresponding integeral fraction.
-(Support for only English)
+Converting a fractional number written in words to its corresponding integral fraction.
+(Support for English only)

 >>> from number_parser import parse_fraction
 >>> parse_fraction("forty two divided by five hundred and six")